 I’m far from a clean person.
 In fact, I drive my fiancée insane with how messy I am.
-I’ve always been like this and I think many others can relate.

 I’ve tried spending a whole day cleaning things up, but no matter what I do, my surroundings always end up cluttered, as if a whirlwind had randomly appeared inside my apartment.